8 Ways to Focus on Fiber

 meal planning using a tablet

-2. Try something different.
-Whole-grain pasta may sound unusual, but it’s delicious and doesn’t take any longer to cook than white pasta.
-Bulgur, quinoa and barley are good side dishes or chilled in salads.
+3. Add fresh, frozen or canned vegetables.
 Add colorful fresh or frozen vegetables to soups and sauces.
-For example, mix chopped frozen broccoli into prepared spaghetti sauce or toss fresh baby carrots into stews.
-Add chopped fresh spinach or frozen spinach to soups.
+Try mixing chopped frozen broccoli into prepared low-sodium spaghetti sauce or toss fresh baby carrots into stews.
+Add chopped fresh or frozen spinach to soups.
 Or make a pesto from spinach and walnuts.
-Try adding crushed bran cereal or oat bran to muffins and cookie recipes.

 Lipton